 More about tuition fees, living costs and financial support.

-The Year in Industry course offers the opportunity to apply the knowledge you gain in the first two years within an industrial environment during your third year.
+This course offers the opportunity to apply the knowledge you gain during the first two years within an industrial environment during your third year.
 There is no direct entry on to this course but you can apply to transfer from our other aerospace engineering courses if you reach the required academic standard and are successful at the industry interview.
 Places are limited and are highly competitive.

 The five-year course covers a broad range of subjects organised into three streams: